 The NorMA study includes inmates in almost all Norwegian prisons.
 The study included the Alcohol Use Disorder Identification Test (AUDIT).

-- The answers to the inmates showed that just over half (55%) had alcohol problems of a certain severity when they were imprisoned, says KRUS researcher Hilde Pape.
+- The responses of the inmates showed that just over half (55%) had alcohol problems of a certain severity when they were imprisoned, says KRUS researcher Hilde Pape.

 The results also showed that barely one in five (18%) were probably addicted to alcohol, in need of specialized drug treatment.
 The incidence was about the same among women and men.
 In younger age groups, and among former convicts and those who were convicted of violent crimes or driving under the influence of drugs, the proportion with alcohol problems was significantly increased.

 - There is obviously a great unmet need for treatment, says Pape.
-The substance abuse units in Norwegian prisons only have the capacity to receive 3-4 percent of the prison population.
+The substance abuse units in Norwegian prisons only have the capacity to receive three to four percent of the prison population.

-- It is also a crossroads that alcohol problems among the inmates have received little attention, both in the professional and research literature and in the penal care system.
+- It is also a paradox that alcohol problems among the inmates have received so little attention, both in the professional and research literature and in the penal care system.

-Hilde Pape (KRUS / FHI), Ingeborg Rossow (FHI) and Anne Bukten are behind this article, which was recently published in the journal European Addiction Research.
+Hilde Pape (KRUS / FHI), Ingeborg Rossow (FHI) and Anne Bukten contributed to this article, which was recently published in the journal European Addiction Research.
 Read the article here.